 allUsers are two specialized types.
 For a list of typical

-my-example-project the Storage Object Creator role for one
+my-bucket.
+If you grant the Storage Object Creator role for

 IAM Conditions allows you to set conditions that control how permissions are granted to members.
 Cloud Storage supports the following types of condition attributes: